MahirAbbas/CS-275/Part 2 Regular languages and Finite Automata.md

 - $Q$ is a finite set of states.
 - $\Sigma$ is a finite set of input symbols.
 - $\delta: Q \times \Sigma \rightarrow 2^Q$ is a transition function that maps a state and an input symbol to a set of states.
-This means that *there can be multiple possible states to transition to from a given state on a given input symbol*.
+This means that *there can be multiple possible states to transition to from a given state on a given input symbol*.(See how in diagram above, some state transitions)
 - $q_0 \in Q$ is the start state.
 - $F \subseteq Q$ is a set of accept states.